HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 8. Standardize Your Project's Target Management Contract

-* **Intuition:** Every production data platform repository must expose an identical interface for onboarding developers.
+* **Rationale:** Every production data platform repository must expose an identical interface for onboarding developers.
 A new engineer should be able to clone any repository across an enterprise and interact with it using a predictable set of commands.
 * **How to Fix:**
 * Ensure your `Makefile` exposes at least the following targets:
 * `make env` — Bootstraps the local virtual directory environment layout.